rgerhards/rsyslog-doc/source/configuration/templates.rst

 SINGLE property, only (and not the whole template).
 Template options are case-insensitive.
 Currently defined are:

-**option.sql** - format the string suitable for a SQL statement in MySQL format.
-This will replace single quotes ("'") and the backslash character by their backslash-escaped counterpart ("\\'" and "\\\\") inside each field.
-Please note that in MySQL configuration, the ``NO_BACKSLASH_ESCAPES`` mode must be turned off for this format to work (this is the default).

-**option.stdsql** - format the string suitable for a SQL statement that is to be sent to a standards-compliant sql server.
-This will replace single quotes ("'") by two single quotes ("''") inside each field.
-You must use stdsql together with MySQL if in MySQL configuration the ``NO_BACKSLASH_ESCAPES`` is turned on.

 **option.json** - format the string suitable for a json statement.
 This will replace single quotes ("'") by two single quotes ("''") inside each field.